 … to Graydog.org and the Olympic Peninsula of Washington State

-I’ve settled on a Sony NEX 7, and mostly use the Zeiss 24, since the field of view is similar to the 80mm on the 6×7 Makina.
-Comparing side by side, I’ve been quite pleased with the image quality of the Sony, and delighted with Lightroom as a replacement for the wet darkroom.
+For now, I’m using a Fuji X100s fixed lens, and a Fuji XT-1, the latter mostly with the 23mm prime, since the field of view is similar to the 80mm on the 6×7 Makina, and the Fuji’s APS-c 23MM.
+Comparing side by side, I’ve been quite pleased with the image quality of both the Fujis, and delighted with Adobe Lightroom as a replacement for the wet darkroom.

 Comparing digital images on screen, there is little difference between the two.
 So, I’ve elected to compare printed images at 20 x 30 inches, thereby requiring best practices to squeeze the most from the smaller APS C digital negatives.
-The dynamic range of the Sony is really impressive!
+The dynamic range of the digital cameras is really impressive!

 More to come …